The following is a guest post from Amy Volas. Amy is the founder of Avenue Talent Partners.

 But after 20 years working in sales and startups in addition to starting/leading my own company, I know it’s not that simple.
 Sometimes your market is just incredibly ripe or you’ve got extra pressure from your board and you don’t really have a choice but to hire quickly.

 In my experience, the main reason why hiring too quickly ends up in disaster for startups is because they sacrifice on quality in the name of speed.
+Instead of using cognitive ability tests like can be found at https://wonderlic.com/wonscore/cognitive/ or taking the time to fully read each candidate’s application, employers instead look to hire the first person who applies.
+I understand that time is of the essence when your company is beginning to grow and you need to take the pressure off your existing sales team.
 But I’ve said this before and I’ll say it again: you can’t just fill your sales team with warm bodies and expect to kill it.
 To do so tends to be much more costly than it is beneficial.

 Good news though… it doesn’t have to be this way.
 I’ve seen startups get this right too.